Battle of Remagen: German courts-martial

 On the day Scheller and Peters were sentenced, Maj.
 Herbert Strobel and Maj.
 August Kraft were summoned to Field Marshal Model's office in Oberirsen, unaware of the charges pending against them.
 Kraft and his commanding officer Strobel were in charge of the combat engineers in the Koblenz-Remagen sector covering 60 km of the Rhine.
 Kraft, commander of III Landes Pi Battalion, had laid the charges on the Remagen bridge.
 Kraft was 40 km away at the time the bridge was captured.
 Strobel had ordered Kraft to counterattack which had completely failed.
 On 17 March Hübner conducted a 20-minute trial for the two men at 11:00 am.
 He quickly found them guilty and sentenced them to be executed immediately.
 The two men were given about 45 minutes to write to their families before they were escorted to a wooded site and executed at 1:00 pm with a bullet to the back of the head.
 The executioners emptied their pockets, tore up the family letters, covered their bodies with a few shovel-fulls of dirt, and left them where they fell.
 A sixth officer, 12th Regiment Engineer Commander Capt.
 Friesenhahn, had been captured but not convicted, as he was found by the court to have done everything within his power to destroy the bridge.

 Hitler disciplined four other generals.
 Generalmajor Richard von Bothmer, commander of Bonn and Remagen, was prosecuted because he gave up Bonn without a fight.
 He was demoted to private and sentenced to five years in prison.
 His wife was already dead and his son had been killed in the war.
 Bothmer grabbed a pistol belonging to a court official and committed suicide in the courtroom on 10 March.
-Hitler replaced him with Field Marshal Albert Kesselring from the Italian Front.
+Hitler replaced him with Kesselring from the Italian Front.
 Kesselring rebuked the troops for their costly failure.
 "We have suffered unnecessary losses and our present military situation has become nearly catastrophic."

 Kesselring and Model sent out a special dispatch on 18 March to every unit in the German military describing the executions.

 Kesselring's new position lasted almost exactly two months from the day the Ludendorff Bridge was seized, to 8 May—the day the remaining German forces surrendered.